dantleech/blog/content/posts/2023-08-27-comparing-paths.md

 Dorchester and Weymouth are clearly not the same route giving a similarity score of `481`, so we could say that if the similarity score is less than `1.0` then we have a match!
-This seems like a good approach
+This seems like a good approach to start with.

 However, as a **human** I was able to draw some arbitrary lines to geographically similar points, but unfortunately making the computer do this would be